|

 The Anglo-Saxon Chronicle records two battles fought at 'Woddes beorge', the prehistoric barrow now known as Adam's Grave, near Marlborough Wiltshire.
 The entry for the year 592 states:

+Ine was king of Anglo-Saxon Wessex and Ceolred was king of Anglo-Saxon Mercia.
+The identity of the opposing force is not recorded, again, they are likely to have been British.
+From the phrasing of the entry it is unlikely Ine and Ceolred fought against one another.
 The area was of strategic importance since it lay near the intersection of the ancient Ridgeway with Wansdyke.
-It is likely that the battles took place on the nearby iron age hillfort of Knap Hill. |
+It is also possible that the battles took place on the nearby Neolithic Causewayed Enclosure of Knap Hill. |

 |